leuzoe/hdec/README.md

 the Wallbox as charging point in openWB.

 The concept of this module, inprinciple, is as follows:
-- use the python lib `heidelberg`, controlling the wallbox by its Modbus interface
+- use the python lib `heidelberg` controlling the wallbox by its Modbus interface
 - start a minimal webserver
 - provide a "Go-e"-like interface
 - use it as openWB charging point(s) (yes, it's untested but reasonable that more than one box can be controlled)
-- as a human interface, this module simply shows a status display
+- as interface for humans, this module simply shows a status display

 ## Caveats
 This software is provided "as is".
 There is no guarantee that it works as